Leader Election Problem Versus Pattern Formation Problem: Model

-We adopt the model CORDA introduced in \cite{Prencipe01}.
+We adopt the model CORDA (COordination and control of a set of Robots in a totally Distributed and Asynchronous environment) introduced in \cite{FPSW99}.
 The \emph{distributed system} considered in this paper consists of $n$ robots $r_{1}, r_{2},\cdots , r_{n}$---the subscripts $1,\ldots ,n$ are used for notational purpose only.
 Each robot $r_{i}$ is viewed as a point in a two-dimensional space unbounded and devoid of any landmark.
 When no ambiguity arises, $r_{i}$ also denotes the position in the plane occupied by that robot.
 Each robot has its own local coordinate system and unit measure.
 The robots do not agree on the orientation of the axes of their local coordinate system, nor on the unit measure.

 \begin{definition}[Sense of Direction] A set of $n$ robots has sense of direction if the $n$ robots agree on a common direction of one axis ($x$ or $y$) and its orientation.
 The sense of direction is said to be \emph{partial} if the agreement relates to the direction only ---ie. they are not required to agree on the orientation. \end{definition}